-&lt;sup>7 Operating income/consolidated revenue.
+4 Operating income/consolidated revenue.

-&lt;sup>8 The sale to Italian group CRIF was finalised on 26 February 2016.
+5 The retention rate is equal to the ratio of net premiums received to gross premiums received and expresses the percentage of customers that remained from one year to the next.
+This ratio is therefore an indicator of their loyalty and allows for measurement of the profitability of initatives by the company to win new customers.
+6 The sale to Italian group CRIF was finalised on 26 February 2016.
 The amount of the sale net of cash transferred was €34.4m and the capital gain net of tax was €22.4m.